How old do you need to be to rent?

 Click here for our map of Estero Bay.
 Popular destinations include the beaches at New Pass (20 minute ride) or Lovers Key (15 minute ride).
 You can also go further north to the end of Fort Myers Beach, head south to Delnor-Wiggins Pass, or enjoy a slower trip up the Imperial River.
 Venturing into the Gulf of Mexico is prohibited.

-Are there parking charges?
 Should we carpool?

-Is it possible to get stranded on the beach?
+Can I get stranded on the beach?

 Yes, it is possible to get stranded with the boat on the beach.
 If you are on the beach during an outgoing tide, you will need to push the boat into deeper water as the tide drops.
 Click here for our local tides.
 If you do get stranded on the beach, there will be an additional $200 charge to come out and get you.